Robert Burns - 8 interesting facts you didn't already know about the Bard.

 4. Known as somewhat of a ladies man, Burns fathered 12 children to 4 different women.
 His last born child, Maxwell, was born on the same day as his funeral 25 July 1796.

 5. As a lad growing up in Ayrshire, Burns was always fond of supernatural stories, most of which were told to him by an old widow who helped out on his father's farm.
+These stories no doubt had an influence on his writings in the future.

 6. Burns didn't always want to stay in Scotland - he hoped to move to the Caribbean island of Jamaica.
 Although following the success of his poetry collection 'Poems, Chiefly in the Scottish Dialect' (or the Kilmarnock volume), he opted to move closer to home, settling in Edinburgh.